 If you require corrective jaw surgery, your surgeon will discuss the procedure and recovery process with you.
 The operation offers extensive benefits, but it does require a lengthy recuperation with dietary and activity restrictions.
 Associated Oral & Maxillofacial Surgeons prioritizes patient care and transparency, and we will take the time to answer any questions you may have.

-Typically, patients will also see an orthodontist for braces, which they will wear for 12-18 months before their corrective jaw surgery.
+Typically, Peoria and Galesburg patients will also see an orthodontist for braces, which they will wear for 12-18 months before their corrective jaw surgery.
 The braces will move their teeth to be in the optimal position following jaw surgery.
 As a result, your bite may get worse before it gets better, but the operation should immediately improve the alignment of your teeth.

 What to Expect with Corrective Jaw Surgery